A death must be registered within 5 days, unless a coroner is involved.

 - their wife/husband/civil partner’s date of birth

-If you can bring any documents with you that confirm the above information it will help the Registrar to ensure the accuracy of the record.
-Please do not worry if you cannot find some documents, we can register the death without them as long as you know the information.
+This will help the Registrar to make sure the record is correct but don't worry if you can't find some documents.
+We can register the death without them as long as you know the information.

 It is free to register a death and you will receive the following documents automatically and without charge: